8 dead in rampage, 'cowardly' truck attack on NYC bike path

 The driver was shot in abdomen the by police and taken into custody after jumping out of the truck with what turned out to be a fake gun in each hand and shouting "Allahu Akbar!" officials said.
 His condition was not immediately released.

 The incident happened just after 3 p.m.
-ET on the bike path that runs along the West Side Highway in Lower Manhattan.
+ET on the Hudson River Park bike path that runs along the West Side Highway in Lower Manhattan.

 NYPD officials said a truck driven by a 29-year-old man entered the West Street pedestrian/bike path a few blocks north of Chambers Street.
 It proceeded to strike multiple people on the path.